 Hut on the Rock, Seday Guesthouse

-If I had to pick the best place to stay in New Caledonia, I would straight away get this one in my mind.
-I realise it’s not what everyone has in mind when they look for accommodation over water.
-The view and the exclusivity is the only luxury you’ll get in this hut.
+If I had to choose the top place to stay in New Caledonia, this one would immediately come to my mind.
+I know it might not be what everyone thinks of when they look for accommodations over water.
+In this hut, the main luxury you’ll enjoy is the view and the sense of being in a unique, private spot.

-The comfort is usually minimal and kept traditional with the mattresses on the floor and shared bathroom and toilets a few metres away.
-There is no air con in this hut at Seday Guesthouse, but the breeze was coming in nicely from the window and the door that we let slightly opened.
+The comfort here is quite basic and in keeping with tradition.
+You’ll find mattresses on the floor and shared bathrooms and toilets just a short walk away.
+There’s no air conditioning in this hut at Seday Guesthouse, but we had a nice breeze coming in through the window and a slightly open door.

-We don’t need more than that, as long as it’s clean!
-So the Gite Seday was perfect for us.
+We don’t need much more than cleanliness, so Gite Seday was perfect for us.

-Unlike in the resorts, there’s no swimming pool but who cares when you can refresh in the beautiful lagoon straight from your room?
-We spotted a few anemonefish (Nemo!) while snorkelling there and in the morning, a big Napoleon fish came to greet us.
-Make sure you bring your snorkel gear with you as you cannot rent it easily around the island.
-Check out this article for more packing tips for your trip to New Caledonia.
+Unlike the resorts, there’s no swimming pool, but who needs one when you can cool off in the beautiful lagoon right outside your room?
+We even saw some cute Nemo-like anemonefish while snorkelling and had a big Napoleon fish come to say hello near the bridge in the morning.
+Don’t forget to bring your own snorkelling gear since you cannot rent it on the island.
+You can find more packing tips for your New Caledonia trip in this article.

-Where: Gite Seday in Roh, at the North of Mare, one of the Loyalty Islands that you can reach with a domestic flight from Noumea
+Where: Gite Seday in Roh, north of Mare, one of the Loyalty Islands that you can reach with a domestic flight from Noumea

 Price: Less than 50 euros for two people per night and 60 euros for three people (maximum).
 Click here to book